Internships & Volunteer Opportunities

 ICRC internships provide hands-on experience and coveted enforcement insight related to these laws.
 Students are introduced to the work of the ICRC under the guidance of a supervisor and work with professional staff, specifically with program directors, staff attorneys, general counsel, and the administrative law judge.

-The ICRC seeks interns/volunteers to work in the following six areas:
+The ICRC seeks interns/volunteers to work in the following areas:

-1. Development and Outreach (undergraduate and graduate students)
+1. Communications/Marketing and Outreach (undergraduate and graduate students)

 2. Complaint Intake (undergraduate, law or other graduate students)